Skip to content

 The examples/ directory contains more example clients and servers.

-Several existing Go MCP SDKs inspired the development and design of this official SDK, notably mcp-go, authored by Ed Zynda.
+Several third party Go MCP SDKs inspired the development and design of this official SDK, and continue to be viable alternatives, notably mcp-go, originally authored by Ed Zynda.
 We are grateful to Ed as well as the other contributors to mcp-go, and to authors and contributors of other SDKs such as mcp-golang and go-mcp.
 Thanks to their work, there is a thriving ecosystem of Go MCP clients and servers.

 License